-''' The following copyright notice applies to all files collectively called the Network Time Protocol Version 4 Distribution.
-Unless specifically declared otherwise in an individual file, this entire notice applies as if the text was explicitly included in the file.
+The following copyright notice applies to all files collectively called the Network Time Protocol Version 4 Distribution.
+Unless specifically declared

+'''

+otherwise in an individual file, this entire notice applies as if the text was

+explicitly included in the file.

+\dot{\mathbf{w}}

+\dot{v}

-Copyright (c) University of Delaware 1992-2015 Permission to use, copy, modify, and distribute this software and its documentation for any purpose with or without fee is hereby granted, provided that the above copyright notice appears in all copies and that both the copyright notice and this permission notice appear in supporting documentation, and that the name University of Delaware not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.
+Copyright (c) University of Delaware 1992-2015

+Permission to use, copy, modify, and distribute this software and its documentation for any purpose with or without fee is hereby \dot{v} granted, provided that the above copyright notice appears in all copies and that both the copyright notice and this permission notice appear in supporting documentation, and that the name University of Delaware not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.
 The University of Delaware makes no representations about the suitability this software for any purpose.
 It is provided "as is" without express or implied warranty.
-Content starting in 2011 from Harlan Stenn, Danny Mayer, and Martin Burnicki is:
+Content starting in 2011 from Harlan Stenn, Danny Mayer, and Martin Burnicki is: Copyright (c) Network Time Foundation 2011-2015 يد All Rights Reserved

-Copyright (c) Network Time Foundation 2011-2015 All Rights Reserved Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
-Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided '''
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+2. Redistributions in binary form must reproduce the above

+copyright notice, this list of conditions and the following

+disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY THE AUTHORS ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED

+WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE

+ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHORS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT

+OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR

+BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF

+LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE

+USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH

+DAMAGE. '''

-33.12 Joint OpenSSL and SSLeay License
+33.11 Joint OpenSSL and SSLeay License